Exploring the Dark Universe: constraints on dynamical Dark Energy models from CMB, BAO and growth rate measurements: Cosmological models and results

 \subsection{$\Lambda$CDM model}

-We begin our analysis with the standard cosmological model.
-In this paradigm, the DE is provided by the cosmological constant $\Lambda$, with an EoS, such that $w=-1$.
-In this model the dimensionless Hubble parameter $E^{2}(z,\Theta)$ is given by
+We start the analysis with the standard cosmological model.
+In this paradigm, the DE is provided by the cosmological constant $\Lambda$, with an EoS such that $w=-1$ (Figure \ref{fig:wz}).
+The dimensionless Hubble parameter $E^{2}(z,\Theta)$ is given by